If you are planning a small trip to Portugal, but you only have time to visit one city, you’re likely wondering: should I visit Lisbon or Porto?

 Of course, Porto’s beaches are a little colder being further north, though I found the water in the beaches near Lisbon to be quite cold as well, even in August!

-The Algarve has warmer waters and is more easily combined with a trip to Lisbon, but visiting the Algarve is not really doable unless you have at least a week to enjoy Portugal.
+The Algarve has warmer waters and can be added to a Lisbon trip by taking a Lisbon to Algarve road trip if you rent a car, but visiting the Algarve is not really doable unless you have at least a week to enjoy Portugal.

 … A budget-friendly getaway